- Some of us enjoy making clothing and accessories we can wear on special occasions.

 - Free pattern for crocheting Christmas wreaths

 - Find more Christmas patterns to crochet and knit

-If your mom, or mother-in-law, would appreciate a handmade gift, then Mother’s Day is a perfect occasion for creating one.
+If your mom, stepmother, mother-in-law, or grandmother would appreciate a handmade gift, then Mother’s Day is a perfect occasion for creating one.
 Popular choices for Mother’s Day gifts are jewelry, blankets, accessories and clothing, although there are many other possibilities as well.

 Would Your Mom Enjoy Any of These Gifts?